Botulism Immune Globulin (Intravenous-Human)

 Infant botulism: Dosage is specific to the manufactured lot; refer to product-specific labeling.

 Infants: IV: 50 mg/kg as a single IV infusion; begin as soon as diagnosis of infant botulism is made.

 Prior to reconstitution, store between 2°C to 8°C (36°F to 46°F).
 Infusion should begin within 2 hours of reconstitution and be completed within 4 hours of reconstitution.

+The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.
 Frequency not always defined.
 Percentages reported in open-label study except where otherwise noted; may reflect pathophysiology of infant botulism.